Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is No SBCs were detected.
+The correct answer is Computed tomography (CT).

 Veterinary Surgery